zer0cache/matic-docs/docs/zkEVM/PIL/modularity.md

 ![Connecting Arithmetic and Main State Machines](figures/fig18-main-cnnct-Arth-Main.png)

-On the one side, the $\texttt{arith}$ selector is used in the Main SM to point to this state machine when an arithmetic lookup have to be performed.
+On the one side, the $\texttt{arith}$ selector is used in the Main SM to point to this state machine when an arithmetic lookup has to be performed.
 On the other side, the $\texttt{LATCH}$ selector, which also works as a selector for which rows should be added in the lookup argument is used.
 And, as illustrated in the figure above, this proves that,

 $$
 \begin{array}{c}